pucelle/vscode-css-navigation/README.md

 | Name                              | Description
 | ---                               | ---
 | `activeHTMLFileExtensions`        | The languages of the html files, in where you can `go to definition`.
 Default value is `["html", "ejs", "erb", "php", "hbs", "js", "ts", "jsx", "tsx"]`.
-| `activeCSSFileExtensions`         | The extensions of the css files, only the matched files you can `go to` and `peek`.
+| `activeCSSFileExtensions`         | The extensions of the CSS files, only the matched files you can `go to` and `peek`.
 Default value is `["css", "less", "scss"]`.
 Currently not support other languages, you can specify more extensions, but the related files will be parsed as CSS.
 | `excludeGlobPatterns`             | A glob pattern, defines paths to exclude from when searching for CSS definitions.
 Default value is `["**/node_modules/**", "**/bower_components/**", "**/vendor/**", "**/coverage/**"]`.
 | `alsoSearchDefinitionsInStyleTag` | Is `false` by default.
 When set to `true`, will also search CSS definitions in `<style>` tag for current document.
 | `searchAcrossWorkspaceFolders`    | When `false` by default, only search CSS definition in current workspace folder.
 If your workspace folder requires css references from another workspace folder in current worksapce, you should set this to `true`.
 | `preloadCSSFiles`                 | When `false` by default, CSS files are loaded only when required, that's why you need to wait for a while when searching for definitions at the first time.
 By set it to `true`, CSS files are loaded immediately after you change and save it or VSCode startup.
 If you are a heavy user in CSS definition searching, just check it.
 | `ignoreSameNameCSSFile`           | When `true` by default, e.g.: If 'the-name.scss and 'the-name.css', which share the same basename, are exist in the same directory, the 'the-name.css' will be skipped.
 If you prefer compiling Scss or Less file to the same name CSS file, this would be very helpful.
 | `ignoreCustomElement`             | When `true` by default, custom element definitions in CSS will be ignored, such that it will go to it's defined place directly.
-| `ignoreFilesInGitIgnore`          | When `true` by default, finding references will ignore the files and directories list in `.gitignore`.
+| `ignoreFilesInGitIgnore`          | When `true` by default, will ignore files and directories list in `.gitignore` and `.npmignore` when looking for CSS definitions.

 ## FAQ